rabbitmq/rabbitmq-website/site/oauth2-examples.md

 The RabbitMQ Management UI can be configured with one of these two login modes:

-* [Service-Provider initiated logon](#service-provider-initiated-logon) - This is the default and traditional OAuth 2.0 logon mode.
-When you visit the RabbitMQ Management UI, it shows a button with the label `Click here to logon`.
-When you click, the logon process starts by redirecting you to the configured **Authorization Server**.
+* [Service-Provider initiated logon](#service-provider-initiated-logon): this is the default and traditional OAuth 2.0 logon mode.
+  When the user visits the RabbitMQ Management UI, it shows a button with the label `Click here to logon`.
+When the user clicks it, the logon process starts by redirecting to the configured **Authorization Server**.
-* [Identity-Provider initiated logon](#identity-provider-initiated-logon) - This mode is opposite to the previous mode, you must first access the RabbitMQ Management's `/login` endpoint with a token.
-If the token is valid, you can then access the RabbitMQ Management UI.
-This mode is very useful for web portals which allow users to access the RabbitMQ Management UI with a single click.
-The web portals get a token on your behalf and redirect you to the RabbitMQ Management's `/login` endpoint.
+* [Identity-Provider initiated logon](#identity-provider-initiated-logon): this mode is opposite to the previous mode.
+  The user must first access the RabbitMQ Management's `/login` endpoint with a token.
+If the token is valid, the user is allowed to access the RabbitMQ Management UI.
+  This mode is very useful for Web sites which allow users to access the RabbitMQ Management UI with a single click.
+  The original Web site get a token on user's behalf and redirects the user to the RabbitMQ Management's `/login` endpoint.

 ### <a id="service-provider-initiated-logon" class="anchor" href="#service-provider-initiated-logon">Service-Provider initiated logon</a>